 Connection through SChannel requires that TLSOptions.IOHandler = iohSChannel.

-SChannel support 2 types of certificate authentication:
+SChannel supports 2 types of certificate authentication:

 1. Using a PFX certificate